Q: Do I need to bring my car to Martha’s Vineyard?

 Q: Do I have to be at a designated bus stop to catch the bus?

-A: No. Buses may be flagged anywhere along their route, as long as it is safe for them to stop.
-The only exception is on Route #13 which has one drop off and pick up point at the “Jaws Bridge.”
+A: It depends on the route.
+The Edgartown section of Route #1 is at designated stops only.
+Route #13 has one drop off and pick up point at the “Jaws Bridge" along the Beach Rd corridor.
+Along all other routes buses may be flagged anywhere along their route, as long as it is safe for them to stop.
 If traveling at night, it is a good idea to bring a small flashlight to help flag the bus.

 Q: Do the buses have luggage racks?